-Caring for a caterpillar of Hippotion scrofa, SPHINGIDAE
+Caring for a Caterpillar of Hippotion scrofa, SPHINGIDAE

 (Photo: courtesy of Bec Watkins, Tarragindi, Queensland)

-For people wishing to care for a Caterpillar that they have found,
+For people wishing to care for a caterpillar that they have found,

 this is what we suggest:

 When pupation is complete (maybe several days), gently (the pupae bruise easily too) take out any loose droppings and excess food plant which would otherwise go mouldy.
 You should provide some twigs for the new adult, when it does emerge, so that it can hang upside down, as most Lepidoptera need to do this for their wings to expand properly.

 Your patience may also go unrewarded: a high proportion of caterpillars get infected with parasitoids.
-These are usually fly or wasp species that lay their eggs on or in the Caterpillar, and when they hatch, the fly or wasp grub eats the caterpillar from the inside.
-This tends to make the Caterpillar upset and wander about instead of hiding on its food plant: and so these are the caterpillars that are most often found.
+These are usually fly or wasp species that lay their eggs on or in the caterpillar, and when they hatch, the fly or wasp grub eats the caterpillar from the inside.
+This tends to make the caterpillar upset and wander about instead of hiding on its food plant: and so these are the caterpillars that are most often found.
 So if a bunch of flies or wasps come out the pupa, do not be too surprised.
 These flies and wasps are actually very important.
-If that is what you get, consider saving them and donating them to your local museum together with information about the Caterpillar, especially if you were able to photograph your Caterpillar.
-The information on the various species of wasp or fly that parasitise each species of Caterpillar is very important ecological information.
+If that is what you get: consider saving them and donating them to your local museum together with information about the caterpillar, especially if you were able to photograph your caterpillar.
+The information on the various species of wasp or fly that parasitise each species of caterpillar is very important ecological information.

 Once you have an adult moth or butterfly, make sure it does not beat itself to a frenzy (butterflies and moths basically do not like being kept in jamjars): a spell in the refrigerator at five degrees Celsius (not freezing which kills them) is a good way of putting them to sleep.
 Then you may finally be able to photograph it, and identify it from pictures in these web pages, or in books, or with the help of your local museum.

-(updated 18 February 2013, 28 March 2016)
+(updated 18 February 2013, 25 January 2024)